seek-oss/skuba/.changeset/cold-stingrays-smile.md

 'skuba': patch
 ---

-template/oss-npm-package: Set `publishConfig.provenance` to `true`.
+template/oss-npm-package: Set `publishConfig.provenance` to `true`

-See https://github.blog/2023-04-19-introducing-npm-package-provenance/ for more information.
+See <https://github.blog/2023-04-19-introducing-npm-package-provenance/> for more information.